 Read this blog to learn all about Sandhill Cranes, one of North America's tallest birds.
 This blog has facts on everything from bird size, mating behaviors, nesting, food, habitat, and more!
-Photo courtesy: Bill Creteau.
+Photo credit: Bill Creteau

 Read this blog to learn all about Northern Flickers, a unique and colorful variety of woodpecker found in our area.
-Find out what they eat, where they nest, how they sound, and more, plus, see some awesome photos by Jan Palland.
+Find out what they eat, where they nest, how they sound, and more!
+Photo credit: Jan Palland

 Fall is a great time of year to shift your bird feeding habits, clean up your station, and connect with the birds in your yard!
 Click the link above to read more about keeping a tidy feeding station this season and beyond.

-Click this link to see some amazing photos and fascinating facts about Chimney Swifts, the bird that flies non-stop!
-Photo below of a Chimney Swift in flight taken by Chuck Slusarczyk Jr...
-WOW!
+Click the above link to see amazing photos and facts about Chimney Swifts, the bird that flies non-stop!
+Photo Credit: Chuck Slusarczyk Jr.

 Click the above link to read about our 12th annual Grosse Pointe Birding Challenge, a friendly competition between birders in the Pointes, full of fun sightings and smiles.
 Find out which of the teams won, and who found the "bonus bird" Scarlet Tanager.

-Nothing can make time stand still and yet move so quickly as a Bird Walk in May in the peaceful setting of Elmwood Cemetery in the heart of Detroit, Michigan.
+Nothing can make time stand still and yet move so quickly as a Bird Walk in May in the peaceful setting of Elmwood Cemetery in Detroit, Michigan.
 The background traffic noise is negligible and the ability to stand and listen to the bird song around you is a tremendous elixir for the mind, body and soul.
 This particular bird walk was full of great sightings, with a final total of 45 avian species.
 Click the link above to read all about it, and be sure to join us on our next bird walk!
+Photo credit: Lisa Vreede

 Project Feederwatch is an important citizen science ornithological study, conducted by the Cornell Lab of Ornithology and Bird Studies Canada for the past 30 years.
 This blog post tells of some of the amazing findings discovered as a result of participation by everyday birdwatchers like YOU!
 Discover trends relevant to your own backyard, and find out how you can become part of this important movement to better understand our birds.

 The American Goldfinch is one of the most beloved backyard birds in our region.
 Did you know, many stay in Michigan year-round?
 While Nyjer (thistle) seed is one of the top-recommended choices for attracting these golden gems, it's not the only seed they'll eat.
-In fact, we think we can suggest something even better!
 Click the above link to read more.

 Sometimes the best thing for the birds and for nature is to leave things as they are in their natural state.
 Our extensive (and sometimes obsessive) fall cleanup efforts are not only a huge expenditure of energy and time, they also damage and interfere with many natural processes as nature readies itself for winter.
 So relax, let nature take over your yard, and spend your time watching the birds instead.
-Read this post to see what you can do (or not do) to help the birds this fall.
+Read this post to see how doing less can mean more for your birds.